bestbat/todo.txt-cli-wiki/Other-Todo.txt-Projects.md

 Other Todo.txt projects implemented in different languages.

 # Python

 You can do a [search for "todo.py" at github.com](https://github.com/search?q=todo.py) and there are a number of different flavors:

+[**topydo**](https://github.com/bram85/topydo) is an active version with several enhancements and extensions to the original functionality.

 A ~~more recent and still active~~ version which allows for use with git can be found here: https://git.io/todo.py

 This allows you to check into a git repository: